speshuric/karramba/docs/INSTALL.md

 # ansible-arch

-This describes install Arch Linux with ansible playbooks.
+This document describes how to install Arch Linux with ansible playbooks.
 Goals:
 - Repeatable unattended installs
 - Scalable installs